One of the greatest things about Mauritius is that the island offers diverse landscapes from its north to its south.

 You can find the Curepipe Botanical Gardens near Camp Caval in Curepipe.

-Trou aux Cerfs Volcanic Crater
+8. Trou aux Cerfs Volcanic Crater

 Mauritius is an island of ancient and dormant volcanoes that have over the years become natural wonderlands such as forests, lakes, and more.

-But, if you realize that it is actually 350 meters in diameter and has a depth of around 100 meters, it is pretty impressive!
+But, if you realize that it is actually 350 meters (1148 feet) in diameter and has a depth of around 100 meters (328 feet), it is pretty impressive!

 In order to see the crater in its entirety, you will need to stroll around it from viewpoints.
 It is one of the best places to visit in Mauritius south.

-QUICK TIP: You can see Trou aux Cerfs with a tour of Mauritius south.
+QUICK TIP: You can see Trou aux Cerfs on a tour of Mauritius south.
 It is interesting to visit it with a tour as you will get to learn additional facts about its history and how it became what it is today.

 Where to Stay in South Mauritius